logicalclocks/hopsworks-api/docs/CONTRIBUTING.md

     pip install -e ".[dev]"
     ```

 - Install [pre-commit](https://pre-commit.com/) and then activate its hooks. pre-commit is a framework for managing and maintaining multi-language pre-commit hooks.
-The Feature Store uses pre-commit to ensure code-style and code formatting through [ruff](https://docs.astral.sh/ruff/).
+The library uses pre-commit to ensure code-style and code formatting through [ruff](https://docs.astral.sh/ruff/).
 Run the following commands from the `python` directory:

   ```bash
   cd python